Headquartered in Cleveland, OH, with 14 US facilities, and others in China, Italy, & Mexico.

 Hawk Long-Term Results

 Company went public on NYSE (“HWK”) in 1998 at $250 million market cap.

-$500 million of market value was created after spin-off of Power Metal Group and ultimate sale of the friction business Hawk to Carlisle Corp in 2010.
+$500 million of market value was created after spin-off of Powder Metal Group and ultimate sale of the Hawk friction business to Carlisle Corp in 2010.

 The Bottom Line

 Many lessons from Hawk carried forward into the formation of Bridge Industries in 2003.
 Like Hawk, Bridge strongly believes that investment in people, integrity and ethics, focus on customers, and entrepreneurial growth can generate tremendous value for a business and its shareholders.

 There is an emphasis on long term growth.
 Berlin and the team at Bridge have successfully led businesses through a variety of market cycles and conditions, and are confident in their ability to tackle the unforeseen challenges of the future.

 Bridge and its operating units have often gained on competition in downturns because of its long-term mindset.
 Unlike many competitors, Bridge seeks to keep key staff on board, maintain customer intimacy, and continue deploying dry powder capital to position the business for future growth.